Co-defendant in Central Park jogger case is exonerated - NewsBreak

 Co-defendant in Central Park jogger case is exonerated

-Steven Lopez was exonerated in response to requests by both Lopez’s attorney and prosecutors at a court hearing in Manhattan.
+Steven Lopez was exonerated in response to requests by both Lopez’s attorney and prosecutors.

-Lopez was 15 when he was arrested along with five other Black and Latino teenagers in the rape and assault on Trisha Meili but reached a deal with prosecutors to plead guilty to the lesser charge that he and several others mugged a male jogger on the same night.
+Lopez was arrested along with five other Black and Latino teenagers in the rape and assault on Trisha Meili but reached a deal with prosecutors to plead guilty to the lesser charge of robbing a male jogger.

-District Attorney Alvin Bragg told a judge Monday that a review of the case found that Lopez had pleaded guilty involuntarily “in the face of false statements” and under “immense external pressure.”
-He served more than three years behind bars before being released in the early 1990s.
+Manhattan District Attorney Alvin Bragg told a judge Monday that review of the case found that Lopez had pleaded guilty involuntarily “in the face of false statements” and under “immense external pressure.”
+Lopez was in court but didn’t speak.

-Lopez, now 48, didn't give a statement in court and left without speaking to reporters.

-“Mr. Lopez is looking for privacy at this time," said his lawyer, Eric Shapiro Renfroe.

 The brutal assault on Meili, a 28-year-old white investment banker who was in a coma for 12 days after the attack, was considered emblematic of New York City's lawlessness in an era when the city recorded 2,000 murders a year.